liamodwyer/github-pages/_workshop/5-templates.md

 -----------

+# Wrap Up

+## Finding templates

+If you want to look for more of these kinds of templates to find one you like, there is a handy topic list on github of over 200 repositories categorised as ['academic websites'](https://github.com/topics/academic-website).

+## Deleting repositories
 When you've finished practicing or if you run into any problems you can delete repositories you don't want to keep by going to:
 - Settings > Scroll to bottom
 - Delete this repository

+Github will ask you are you sure you want to do this but this is only a problem if it is a site you are intending to do further work on.
+And you can always re-fork or re-use a template you tried out already if you want to go back to it